Leo42111/codecademy_portfolios/R_Data_Analysis_Capstone_Project/README.txt

 R Data Analysis Final Portfolio

-This project is an investigation of [topic].
+This project is an investigation of COVID-19 vaccination.
 We will use R to load, analyze, and visualize the data.

 The following points will be investigated and discussed in this project:
 1.